Kuiiper/ansible/Ansible Overview.md

 ```
 python3 -m pip install --user ansible
 ```
-Once finished Ansible should be ready to use.
+Once finished, Ansible should be ready to use.
 Ansible will have a default location in ```/etc/ansible```, for our environment, this location was not automatically created.
 For this we simply created the necessary directories and files for usage.
 ```
 mkdir /etc/ansible
 mkdir /etc/ansible/playbooks